-Section I summarizes the change in asset information from June 30, 2011 to June 30, 2012.
+Section I summarizes the change in asset information from June 30, 2012 to June 30, 2013.

-Sections II III, and IV contain the Liability and Asset information as of June 30, 2012.
+Sections II and III contain the Liability and Asset information as of June 30, 2013.
 Per the System's direction, this is the information needed for the auditors.
-The assets represent the total group life reserve, an adjustments may be necessary if any reserves are not available to satisfy retiree liabilities.
-The liabilities are based on the biennial valuation as of June 30, 2012.
+The assets represent the total group life reserve, and adjustments may be necessary if any reserves are not available to satisfy retiree liabilities.
+The liabilities are based on the biennial valuation as of June 30, 2012 and rolled forward to June 30, 2013 with expected benefit payments and accruals.
 The next full biennial valuation is scheduled to be performed as of June 30, 2014.

-Appendix A describes the Participant Data, Assumptions, and Methods used in the calculation of the disclosure items contained in Sections I-IV.
+Appendix A describes the Participant Data, Assumptions, and Methods used in the calculation of the disclosure items contained in Sections I-III.